aws-samples/genai-llm-cpu-sagemaker/README.md

 To deploy one stack: \
 `./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelDownloadStack`

-## Project clean-up
+To check application drift, and compare specified stack and its dependencies with the deployed stack: \
+`./cicd/cdk-drift.sh <account-id> <region-name> -v`

+## To Destroy Resources / Clean-up

-Use destroy script to remove stacks: \
+Use destroy script to remove all stacks: \
 `./cicd/cdk-undeploy-from.sh <account-id> <region-name> --all`

-Or use destroy script to remove single stack: \
+Or use destroy script to remove a single stack: \
 `./cicd/cdk-undeploy-from.sh <account-id> <region-name> ModelServingStack`

-## Model Selection
+## Model Selection / Change

+Only changing a model does not require rebuidling an image, and would take approximatelly 30% less time than redeploying the whole application.
+You can use the following process:

 1. Navigate to https://huggingface.co/TheBloke and choose GGUF model of your choice for example https://huggingface.co/TheBloke/llama-2-7B-Arguments-GGUF, scroll to provided files.
 Usually Q4_K_M is good enough compromise (based on our testing but feel free to try yourself).

-2. Update values of the variables in `app-config.ini` to use a new model:
+2. Update values of the variables in `app-config.ini` to use the new model:
     * model_hugging_face_name - set Hugging Face model name e.g. "TheBloke/llama-2-7B-Arguments-GGUF"
     * model_full_name         - set Hugging Face file full name e.g. "llama-2-7b-chat.Q4_K_M.gguf"

-3. Re-run ModelDownload stack to download new model to S3 bucket:
-`./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelDownloadStack` \

-4. Deploy and configure new SageMaker Endpoint:
-`./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelServingStack` \
+3. Run a script to destroy previously used model's S3 bucket, Sagemaker configuration and endpoint and re-create new model resources: \
-`./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelConfigurationStack` \
+`./cicd/cdk-change-model.sh <account-id> <region-name> ModelConfigurationStack`
+> You will be prompted with a question: `This action would destroy your current deployment.
+Are you sure that you want to proceed?`, type Y to confirm.

 ### Credits